 How it works

-Most adults are apprehensive about speaking in public.
-It is very daunting.
+Many people are apprehensive about speaking in public.
+It can be very daunting.
 Young people are no different.
 Research shows that young people can become nervous and stressed when reading to others in a group.
-However, when a PAT Dog enters the group, they often become less stressed, less self-conscious and more confident as the dogs are non-judgemental.
-Before long the young people are starting to look forward to the reading experience as they are going to read to their new friend, the PAT Dog.
+The body becomes flooded with stress hormones such as adrenaline and cortisol and our brains enter the ‘fight, flight or flee state’.
+However, when a behaviourally assessed PAT Dog enters the room, many young people experience a calming sensation – and often feel less stressed, less self-conscious and more confident.
+Dogs are non-judgemental and their presence can really help people to relax.
+Our PAT volunteers witness that before long, young people are starting to look forward to the reading experience and to spending time with their new friend, the PAT Dog!
 PAT Dogs provide comfort, encourage positive social behaviours, enhance self-esteem, motivate speech and inspire young people to have fun.
-The teacher should remain in charge of the reading sessions at all times.
-The students will be selected by their teachers as those who would benefit most from this intervention; normally young people who lack confidence, or have difficulty with reading or attention deficit.
-The teacher chooses and provides appropriate books.
-It is suggested that the sessions for each young person should be no longer than 15 minutes.
+Teachers should always remain in control of the reading sessions.
+The students are identified by their parents or teachers as those who would benefit most from this intervention; it’s often young people who may lack confidence, have difficulty with reading or have different abilities such as ADHD or Autism.
+The teacher chooses and provides appropriate books; and it is suggested that the sessions for each young person should last no longer than 15 minutes.